DeporS/KartaTypera/README.md

 - **Points Calculation**: Automatically calculate points based on user input.
 - **User Rankings**: Generate and display user rankings dynamically.
 - **Trophy Showcase**: A dedicated gallery to showcase user achievements and trophies.
+- **User System**: Users can log in, manage their accounts, and add friends.